Roving-Ronin/myHomeAssistant/components/energy_statistics/README.md

 > You can take a look at sample of usage of Energy* components in configuartion for Athom Plug devices in the: [athom-power-plugs.yaml](../../esphome/sensors/athom-power-plugs.yaml)

+Note: To reduce wear on the ESP devices flash memory, so as to increase the devices lifespan, the readings are only written to flash every 60 seconds.

 ```yaml
 # Example configuration entry
 ...